 - Various Kinds of Traditional Vietnamese Sweet Soup (Chè).
 Sweet soup refers to any traditional Vietnamese sweet beverage, dessert soup or pudding.
 Vietnamese sweet soup is prepared with varieties of beans (mung beans, black-eyed peas, kidney beans…), tubers, tapioca, jelly, fruits, glutinous rice, cooked in water and sweetened with sugar.
 Some sweet soup may also include dumplings such as Sticky rice dumplings with caramel ginger syrup.
 In southern Vietnam, sweet soup is often garnished with coconut creme.
 This is the top food in Ho Chi Minh city that any tourist shouldn’t miss.
 You will have a chance to taste various kinds of traditional Vietnamese sweet soup at the best sweet soup stall in Saigon.

 - Young Coconut Jelly.
 This is a refreshing, delicious and healthy light sweet dessert in Saigon.

 - Flan Cake.
 A soft and flavor cake with coffee and shaved ice.

 - Fresh Seasonal Fruits.
 Fruit is one of the best foods in Vietnam.
 They appear on all streets and all markets.
 We will serve you some kinds of fruits that you may not have seen and taste before.

 - Coconut water

-Don’t tell me that you don’t know What to Eat in Saigon as a real local foodie.
-You’re welcome to leave comment and I’m willing to clear your question about any foods or eating places in Saigon.
-You can also join a Saigon Food Tour to enjoy best foods at best places in Saigon with friendly local guide.
+Don’t tell me that you don’t know What to Eat in Saigon as a real local foodie after reading this post.
+You’re welcome to leave a comment and I’m willing to clear your question about any foods or eating places in Saigon.
+You can also join a Saigon Food Tour to enjoy the best foods at best places in Saigon with a friendly local guide.